Source: Giants out on Yamamoto bidding after aggressive pursuit

 — Alex Pavlovic (@PavlovicNBCS) December 22, 2023

-The Giants were one of many big-market teams vying for Yamamoto's services and reportedly were devoting their "whole heart and finances" to signing either he or Ohtani.
+The Giants were one of many big-market teams vying for Yamamoto's services and reportedly were devoting their "whole heart and finances" to signing either Yamamoto or Ohtani.

-San Francisco reportedly met with Yamamoto on Dec.
-10 at Oracle Park and the Giants were expected to be among the highest bidders even though teams like the Los Angeles Dodgers, New York Yankees and the New York Mets were viewed as the favorites to sign him.

-After missing out on Yamamoto, the Giants likely will pivot to other top-of-the-market free agents including reigning NL Cy Young Award winner Blake Snell, or the trade market in pursuit of a top-of-the-rotation arm to pair alongside Logan Webb.
+Now that they have missed out on both, the Giants likely will pivot to other top-of-the-market free agents.